zserge/tinysh/README.md

 > If you hold a UNIX shell to your ear, you can hear the C.

-This is a tiny UNIX shell, implemented in Rust (and in C).
-It is derived from the brillian IOCCC submission back in 1990.
-The repository includes the original IOCCC version written by Sean Dorward, as well as the deobfuscated version in C89, and a complete rewrite in Rust.
+This is a tiny UNIX shell, implemented in Rust and in C.
+It is derived from the brilliant IOCCC submission back in 1990 by Sean Dorward.
+The repository includes the original IOCCC version, as well as the modrnized deobfuscated version in C89, and a complete rewrite in Rust.

 To run the shell do: `cargo run`.
-Or, better, `rlwrap cargo run` if you can to have a history of commands.
+Or, better, `rlwrap cargo run` if you want to have a history of commands.

+To run the C version do: `cd c && make && ./tinysh`.

 The shell supports: